SModelS/smodels/docs/manual/source/BasicInput.rst

 Besides information about the masses and branching ratios, the user must also define which particles are Z\ :sub:`2`-odd states (:ref:`Intermediate states <odd states>`) and which are Z\ :sub:`2`-even (:ref:`Final states <final states>`).
 These definitions must be given in the :download:`particles.py <images/particles.py>` file, where some default values (for SM and MSSM particles) are already loaded.

-If the user wants to check the SLHA input file for possible errors (see :ref:`SLHA Checks <slhaChecks>`), it is also necessary to define some of the particle's quantum numbers, as illustrated in :download:`particles.py <images/particles.py>`.
+If the user wants to check the SLHA input file for possible errors (see :ref:`SLHA Checks <slhaChecks>`), it is also necessary to define some of the particle's quantum numbers, as illustrated in the :download:`particles.py <images/particles.py>` file.

 .. _xsecSLHA: